blukatdevelopment/UnchainedWorldsOld/core_edition/classes/diviner_of_exheia.md

 You may touch an object and contact your library to telepathically request information from your head librarian.
 You will either gain a telepathic description of the artifact based on library records, or learn that it is a novel architect.

 ### Cantrip
-1. Mending
-2. Sacred Flame
+- Sacred Flame
-3. Guidance
+- Guidance
-4. Touch Light
-5. Lay On Hands
+- Lay On Hands
-6. Thaumaturgy
+- Thaumaturgy
-7. Toll the Dead
+- Toll the Dead
-8. Resistance
-9. Spare the Dying
+- Spare the Dying
-10. Word of Radiance

 ### 1st
-1. Guiding Bolt
-2. Healing Word
+- Healing Word
-3. Cure Wounds
+- Cure Wounds
-4. Shield of Faith
-5. Calm Emotions
-6. Command
+- Command
-7. Protection from good and evil
+- Protection from good and evil
-8. Vorpal Snare
-9. Push
-10. Bane
-11. Bless
-12. Create or Destroy Water
-13. Detect Evil and Good
-14. Detect Magic
-15. Detect Poison and Disease
-16. Inflict Wounds
+- Inflict Wounds
-17. Sanctuary
-18. Purify Drink or Food
-19. Diagnose Curse
-20. Death Ward

 ### 2nd
-1. Insight Arrow
+- Insight Arrow
-2. Radiant Weapon
-3. Holy Weapon
-4. Bird Friend
-5. Words of Warning
-6. Walk Through Walls
-7. Channel the Dead
-8. Words of Strength
-9. Object of Desire
-10. Spirit Barrier
+- Spirit Barrier
-11. Cure Sickness
-12. Hold Person
-13. Aid
+- Aid
-14. Blindness/Deafness
-15. Continual Flame
-16. Enhance Ability
-17. Find Traps
-18. Gentle Repose
+- Gentle Repose
-19. Lesser Restoration
+- Lesser Restoration
-20. Locate Object
+- Locate Object
-21. Prayer of Healing
+- Prayer of Healing
-22. Protection from Poison
-23. Silence
+- Silence
-24. Warding Bond

 ### 3rd
-1. Sacrifice
-2. Kindness
-3. Confession
-4. Riddle
-5. Exorcism
-6. Dispel Magic
+- Dispel Magic
-7. Feign Death
-8. Gaseous Form
-9. Fast Friends
-10. Animate Dead
-11. Clairvoyance
-12. Feign Death
-13. Glyph of Warding
-14. Life Transference
-15. Magic Circle
-16. Incite Greed
-17. Protection from Energy
-18. Sending
-19. Speak with dead
-20. Spirit Shroud
+- Spirit Shroud
-21. Tongues
-22. Water Walk
-23. Aura of Vitality
+- Aura of Vitality
-24. Beacon of Hope
+- Beacon of Hope
-25. Create Food and Water
+- Create Food and Water
-26. Daylight
-27. Dispel Magic
-28. Mass Healing Word
+- Mass Healing Word
-29. Meld into stone
-30. Motivational Speech
-31. Spirit Guardians

 ### 4th
-1. Miracle
+- Miracle
-2. Life Mist
-3. Revivify
+- Revivify
-4. Aura Of Life
-5. Aura of Purity
+- Aura of Purity
-6. Banishment
+- Banishment
-7. Control Water
+- Control Water
-8. Death Ward
-9. Freedom of Movement
-10. Guardian of Faith
-11. Locate Creature
+- Locate Creature
-12. Stone Shape

 ### 5th
-1. Judgement
-2. Curse
-3. Angelic Transformation
+- Celestial Transformation
-4. Commune
-5. Contagion
-6. Dawn
+- Dawn
-7. Dispel Evil and Good
+- Dispel Evil and Good
-8. Flame Strike
-9. Geas
-10. Greater Restoration
+- Greater Restoration
-11. Hallow
-12. Holy Weapon
-13. Insect Plague
-14. Mass Cure Wounds
+- Mass Cure Wounds
-15. Planar Binding
-16. Raise Dead
-17. Scrying
+- Scrying